yogidevendra/docs/docs/beginner.md

 }
 ```

-A _stream_ is the set of links connecting a single port of an upstream operator to
+A _stream_ is the set of links connecting a single port of an upstream operator to one or
-one or more input ports of downstream operators.
-We've already seen an example of a stream above, namely `randomData`.
+more input ports of downstream operators.
+We've already seen an example of a stream above,
+namely `randomData`.
+If the upstream operator is not partitioned, tuples are delivered to
+the input ports of a stream in the same order in which they were written to the output
-For a more detailed explanation of these concepts, please
+port; this guarantee may change in the future.
+For a more detailed explanation of these
+concepts, please
 look [here](http://docs.datatorrent.com/operator_development/).

 ## Annotations